Pia007/Hero/README.md

 <h2 style="color: #3CB521"> About </h2>

-[**Host a Healthcare Hero**](https://hostahealtcarehero.netlify.app/) is a single-page application(SPA) that describes the goals and mission of a non-profit organization that partners with local businesses and volunteers to provide health, wellness, and personal care services to healthcare workers from all levels of the healthcare system.
+[**Host a Healthcare Hero**](https://hostahealtcarehero.netlify.app/) is a single-page application(SPA) that describes the goals and mission of a fictional non-profit organization that partners with local businesses and volunteers to provide health, wellness, and personal care services to healthcare workers from all levels of the healthcare system.

 <br />